If you’re like me, a weekend in Scottsdale might surprise you.

 Cien Agave’s: My friend dubs this place “the best margarita” in Scottsdale, and I really can’t argue with that.

-RnR: Not the best brunch food, but definitely a must if you’re looking for day drinking in the form of a mimosa or a pre-noon beer.
+RnR: Not the best brunch food, but definitely a solid local bar if you’re looking for day drinking in the form of a mimosa or a pre-noon beer.

 Lounge By the Pool

 There’s really nothing like lounging around by a pool in the desert.
 Something about the dry, crisp air and unrelenting sunshine that really makes you want to lay out and do a whole lot of nothing.

 And, if you’re staying at a hotel downtown like we did, you can just walk back to your hotel after you’re through with the restaurants and shops, and laze the afternoon away poolside.

 Not staying at a hotel?
 No problem.
 Scottsdale also has tons of hotels with day passes for non-guests to enjoy, as well frequent pool parties open to the public at hotspots like the Saguaro, the W Scottsdale, and the Hotel Valley Ho.

 Because of Arizona’s geographic location, history, and proximity to the Salt River Pima-Maricopa Indian Reservation, the abundance of Indian craftsmanship is everywhere you look.